-- Creating the Tourism Recovery Program; the program will support tourism businesses that have experienced a loss of at least 50 per cent of eligible revenue in 2020-21 compared to 2019.
-Status: Applications for this program will open on October 13, 2021.
+- Creating the Ontario Business Costs Rebate Program, which will support businesses that are most impacted by public health measures in response to the Omicron variant.
+Eligible businesses will receive rebate payments equivalent to 50% of the property tax and energy costs they incur while they are subject to current capacity limits.
+Businesses required to close for indoor activities, such as restaurants and gyms, will receive a rebate payment equivalent to 100 per cent of their costs.
+A full list of eligible business types will be available through a program guide in mid-January 2022.
+Status: Applications are now open.
+Information - Creating the Tourism Recovery Program; the program will support tourism businesses that have experienced a loss of at least 50 per cent of eligible revenue in 2020-21 compared to 2019.
+Status: Applications for this program are now closed.
 Information - Support for food and beverage processors; as of August 5, 2021, applications for the first phase of a new intake under the Canadian Agricultural Partnership to support projects that will enhance economic development and food safety in the sector will be accepted.
 The second phase of the intake will open in September 2021 for targeted projects to improve labour productivity, efficiency and reduce waste.
 Status: in effect.
 Information - Relief initiatives for wineries, cideries and agri-tourism industry; the Winery Agri-Tourism COVID-19 Relief Initiative will provide one-time grants to eligible wineries and cideries with on-site retail stores in September 2021.
 Eligible businesses that receive an application from Agricorp are encouraged to apply.
 Status: expired.
-Applications are now closed..
+Applications are now closed. .
 Information - Creating the Tourism and Travel Small Business Support Grant; the government is providing one-time payments of \$10,000 to \$20,000 to support eligible small tourism and travel businesses struggling to recover from the impact of the COVID-19 pandemic.
 This grant will support eligible small tourism and travel businesses that did not receive the Ontario Small Business Support Grant (OSBSG), such as travel agents, hotels, motels, resorts, and bed and breakfasts.
 To qualify, businesses must have fewer than 100 employees and demonstrate they have experienced a minimum 20 per cent revenue decline between 2019 and 2020.
+UPDATE: On January 7, 2022, the government announced a further payment under the Small Business Relief Grant for small businesses that are subject to closure under the modified Step Two of the Roadmap to Reopen.
+It will provide eligible small businesses with a grant payment of \$10,000.
+Status (2022 Small Business Support Grant and that are subject to closure under modified Step Two of the Roadmap to Reopen.
+It will be pre-screened to verify eligibility and will not need to apply to the new program.
+Newly established and newly eligible small businesses will need to apply once the application portal opens in the coming weeks.
+Small businesses that qualify can expect to receive their payment in February.. - Support for the Non-Profit Sector during COVID-19; the Resilient Communities Fund provides grants of up to \$150,000 to eligible non-profit organizations to cover a broad and flexible range of needs, such as:

-Status: expired.
-Applications are now closed.
-Information - Support for the Non-Profit Sector during COVID-19; the Resilient Communities Fund provides grants of up to \$150,000 to eligible non-profit organizations to cover a broad and flexible range of needs, such as: - · Mental and physical health and wellbeing supports for staff or volunteers - Support to adapt or reimagine program delivery and services to meet the needs of communities, employees and volunteers, incorporate new health and safety processes, or purchase new technology and personal protective equipment - Renovations and facility updates to meet the changing needs of the communities they serve.
+- Mental and physical health and wellbeing supports for staff or volunteers - Support to adapt or reimagine program delivery and services to meet the needs of communities, employees and volunteers, incorporate new health and safety processes, or purchase new technology and personal protective equipment - · Renovations and facility updates to meet the changing needs of the communities they serve.